 *Don't try to organize a bedroom before tackling the bedroom closet.
 Closets have a tendency to spill out from behind closed doors very easily.
 Get them in check before working on your bedroom.

 04 of 04

-Now start on smaller spaces like linen closets, laundry rooms, guest rooms, and mudrooms.
+Now, start on smaller spaces like linen closets, laundry rooms, guest rooms, and mudrooms.
 These small spaces often get a short shrift because they are not very exciting.
-However, having them organized can make your home a more efficient place.
+Yet, having them organized can make your home a more efficient place.

 Example: If you have guests coming to visit, having an organized linen closet will make your life a whole lot easier.
 It will make your guest's visit easier for them as well.

 You'll be able to locate extra linens, toiletries, and bathroom supplies, and... if you're not around, they can grab these supplies themselves.
 Likewise, an organized laundry room will make that chore easier by placing the soaps and tools you need front-and-center.